 The Renault Clio is a five-door small family car with hidden rear doors designed to trick you into thinking it’s a sporty three-door.
-Launched in 2012, the Clio was updated in 2016 with slightly different styling, a better quality interior and a new diesel engine.
+Launched in 2012, the Clio was updated in 2016 with slightly different styling, a better quality interior, and a new diesel engine.

-Interior space remains the same, though, so a new SEAT Ibiza is a roomier alternative.
-That said, the Clio has enough space for tall adults in the front and they’ll also be able to squeeze into the back, although it won’t take too long for them to feel uncomfortable.
+Interior space remains the same, though, so a SEAT Ibiza is a roomier alternative.
+That said, the Renault Clio has enough space for tall adults in the front and they’ll also be able to squeeze into the back, although it won’t take too long for them to feel uncomfortable.

 The Clio looks good and drives pretty well, but newer models have pushed it down the small car pecking order

 Town driving’s even more enjoyable with one of the Renault Clio’s zippy petrol engines.
 The 90hp 0.9-litre model is perfect if you never leave the city – it can thrum along at a reasonable lick and doesn’t have a huge thirst for petrol.
 Consider the 90hp diesel you often drive on the motorway.